-Ticket sales to performances by a symphony orchestra,

-- · Raffles, bingo, or - Fundraising events, income from which is not taxable as unrelated business income because- - Substantially all the work is performed without compensation, or - Carried on by the organization primarily for the convenience of its members, or - Consists of the selling of merchandise, substantially all of which has been received by the organization as gifts or contributions (section 513(a)(1), (2), or (3)).
+- 1. Ticket sales to performances by a symphony orchestra, - 2.
+Raffles, bingo, or - 3.
+Fundraising events, income from which is not taxable as unrelated business income because: - Substantially all the work is performed without compensation, or - Carried on by the organization primarily for the convenience of its members, or - Consists of the selling of merchandise, substantially all of which has been received by the organization as gifts or contributions (section 513(a)(1), (2), or (3)).

 Line 26b.
 Contributions in Excess of the 2% Limitation.
-Prepare a list for your files to show the name of and amount contributed by each person (other than a governmental unit or publicly supported organization) whose total gifts for 2000 through 2003 exceeded the amount shown in line 26a.
-(Do not file this list with your return.)
+Prepare a list for the organization's files to show the name of and amount contributed by each person (other than a governmental unit or publicly supported organization) whose total gifts for 2003 through 2006 exceeded the amount shown in line 26a.
+(Do not file this list with the organization's return.)
 Enter the total of all these excess amounts on line 26b.
-An example of such a list for line 26b is given below.
+An example of such a list for line 26b is given later.

 Line 27a.
 Contributions, Membership Fees, and Gross Receipts From Disqualified Persons.
-For amounts included in lines 15, 16, and 17 that were received from a "disqualified person," prepare a list for your records to show the name of, and total amounts received in each year from each "disqualified person."
-(Do not file this list with your return.)
+For amounts included in lines 15, 16, and 17 that were received from a disqualified person, prepare a list for the organization's records to show the name of, and total amounts received in each year from each disqualified person.
+(Do not file this list with the organization's return.)
 Enter the sum of such amounts for each year.
-An example of such a list for line 27a is given below.
+An example of such a list for line 27a is given later.